Now in closed beta

 Minutes saved every week

-The average family with two kids in activities spends over 30 minutes a week just maintaining their calendar.
-Parendipity gets that to zero.
+The average family with two kids in activities spends significant time each week keeping their calendar current.
+Parendipity handles that automatically in the background.

 1